MarcVivas/IoT-application-with-docker-containers/README.md

 > Note: The number of sensors can be changed by increasing the number of the command. (sensor=2, sensor=3 ...)

 You will have to wait for all the containers to be up and running, this takes a bit of time.
+Sometimes while the application is starting you could see something to crash, not always but, don't worry, the service will restart and stabilize, don't touch anything!.

 To know if the application is running, you should see messages like this in the terminal:
 ```
 project-sensor-4            | Sensor 44b4f68f5c2e has now sent a message to the server!